 From salads to desserts, and full-blown dinners, there’s enough to help anyone who’s just after something cozy and comforting.
-Here are 19 of the best to try this fall to get you through cold days and dark evenings.
+Here are the best dishes to try this fall to get you through cold days and dark evenings.

 Persian Herb and Chickpea Stew with Rice

 Topped over Basmati rice, this stew contains chickpeas, spinach, lemon, and other herbs.
 With only 172 calories per serving, it is not only hearty but easy to prepare.
 Fresh mint leaves and/or a dollop of Greek yogurt can offer a refreshing flavor contrast.
 Recipe from: halfbakedharvest.com

 Gluten-Free Harvest Apple Crisp

 One of the classic aromas of Fall is cinnamon and apple.
 This dessert recipe combines those classic flavors with coconut milk, gluten free all purpose flour, and other ingredients.
 Taking an hour total from prep to ready-to-eat, the crisp aims to please a crowd.
 Recipe from therealfoodrds.com